-Sequestration – also known as bankruptcy – is one of the hardest decisions you will have to make.
-It can often seem like a scary’ word but it’s a genuine, necessary and legal process designed to bring people out of financial ruin and back into the black.
+Deciding to opt for Sequestration – also known as bankruptcy – is one of the hardest decisions you will have to make.
+It can seem like a scary prospect but it’s a genuine, legal, and sometimes necessary process designed to bring people out of financial ruin and back onto a solid financial footing.

-Our specialist insolvency advisors can help you understand more about the process and whether it’s right for you, particularly when compared to other common Scottish debt-help solutions such as debt arrangement schemes or DAS for short and trust deeds.
+Our specialist insolvency advisors can help you understand more about the sequestration process and whether it’s right for you, particularly when compared to other common Scottish debt help solutions such as Debt Arrangement Schemes (DAS) and trust deeds.

-3. You may not have to sell all of your assets; for example, if you are a sole trader you can keep tools or essential work items so that you can carry out your job.
-You can also keep essential items for general day-to-day living such as clothes, furniture, cooking utensils, children’s toys etc.
+You may not have to sell all of your assets; for example, if you are a sole trader you can keep tools or essential work items so that you can carry out your job.
+You can also keep essential items for general day-to-day living such as clothes, furniture, cooking utensils, and children’s toys.